Running for Office FAQ

-What are the requirements to run for one of the ANAC Offices (President-Elect, Secretary, Treasurer or Board of Directors) or to serve on the Nominating Committee?
+What are the requirements to run for the ANAC Board of Directors (President-Elect, Secretary, Treasurer or Member-at-Large) or to serve on the Nominating Committee?

 Nominating Committee Candidates:

-- No reimbursement is provided to Nominating Committee members to attend the Annual Conference.
-The Nominations Chair is offered a 50% reduced registration fee for the Conference.
-The candidate who received the most votes on the Nominations Committee is appointed as Nominating Committee Chair.
+- No reimbursement is provided to Nominating Committee members to attend the annual conference.
+The Nominations Chair is offered a 50% reduced registration fee for the conference.
+The candidate who received the most votes on the Nominating Committee is appointed as Nominating Committee Chair.

 - Once the Call for Nominations is published, it is estimated that anywhere between 10-12 hours total over the course of the year.
-The nominations committee meets for two hours while at the Annual Conference and meets by conference calls that last less than one hour.
+The nominating committee meets for two hours while at the annual conference and meets by conference calls that last less than one hour.
 Each member is expected to spend additional time soliciting candidates and encouraging members to vote.

-- Nominees to ANAC Offices, the Board of Directors, and Nominations Committee must be current Active or Disabled Members in good standing and must meet criteria as specified in the ANAC Bylaws.
+Nominees to the ANAC Board of Directors must be current Active or Disabled Members in good standing and must meet criteria as specified in the ANAC Bylaws.
 This criteria is as follows: